-Note that all auxiliary verbs follow suit, that is, the same verb is used twice, negative to positive or vice versa.
-If the verb is not an auxiliary verb then we default to ‘do‘, which is used in the question tag.
+Bear in mind, that when we use auxiliaries instead of normal verbs, the same auxiliary verb follows suit, that is, the same verb is used twice, negative to positive or vice versa.
+If the verb is not an auxiliary verb, then we default to ‘do‘, which is used in the question tag.

 Modal auxiliary verbs:

 - Phrasal verbs